Industry Articles

 Click on the Find a Surgeon button below to help you find an accredited Specialist Plastic Surgeon and provide you with important information to make your decision easier.

-The highest quality plastic surgery care for all Australians
+FIND A SURGEONThe highest quality plastic surgery care for all Australians

 Is your surgeon qualified to be called a “Specialist Plastic Surgeon”?

-Important to know: When deciding on your surgeon, remember that the Medical Board of Australia states that the “Specialist Plastic Surgeon” title can only be used by Fellow of the Royal Australasian College of Surgeons (FRACS) – approved specialist surgeons within the recognised specialty of Plastic Surgery.
+Important to know: When deciding on your surgeon, remember that the Medical Board of Australia states that the “Specialist Plastic Surgeon” title can only be used by Fellow of the Royal Australasian College of Surgeons (FRACS) – approved specialist surgeons within the recognised specialty of plastic surgery.

-FIND OUT MOREWhat is Plastic Surgery?
+What is Plastic Surgery?

 Reconstructive plastic surgery is concerned with improving bodily function and performed on abnormal structures of the body caused by congenital defects, developmental abnormalities, trauma, infection, tumours or disease.